Some potential clients come to us with their new pillar/cluster model they’ve worked tirelessly on. And then we have to tell them it won’t work.

 Even if the topic cluster model isn’t the right fit for your content strategy, it doesn’t mean you’re stuck with a generic blog.
 There are ways you can manage your existing site content and reap the same SEO benefits.

 Category and topic labels went by the wayside after too many SEOs abused them for keyword stuffing, which in turn has left many blogs without any kind of uniform structure.
 But I still stand by them!
 If used correctly, like the Buzzstream blog, you can succinctly call out your top categories at the top.
-You’re still getting some nice anchor text on the page to show semantic relationship of your blog content, without having to build out a multi-level framework.
+You’re still getting some nice anchor text on the page to show the semantic relationship of your blog content, without having to build out a multi-level framework.

 Different naming conventions for certain “hubs” is a great substitute.
 Some companies opt to name their hubs after different content formats (for example, an “eBooks” hub, a “Resources” hub and a “Whitepapers” hub).
 I find this method to be lacking.
 Even if keywords aren’t the priority, it makes your nav look no different from your competition.

 Instead, explore content hubs that have broad keyword value and can make your nav stand out from the competition.
 Kitchen Cabinet Kings is a good example of this.
-You can see the thought put into their naming convention compared to Cabinet.com’s drop down, which is much more generic.
+You can see the thought put into their naming convention (“Cabinet Styles”) compared to RTA Cabinet Store’s drop-down, which is much more generic (“Files”).

 If your industry is niche enough, you probably only have a handful of content that drives the most relevant traffic.
 Some are obvious, like a FAQ or Tutorials page, but other experiences like a long form guide or microsite also apply here.

-Who Should Use Topic Clusters
+Who Should Use Topic Clusters?

 The topic cluster works best for brands going for high volume, very broad keywords.
 For HubSpot, this method made perfect sense as their core topics are big picture like “marketing” and “sales.”
 If your business is in a similar situation, the topic cluster is definitely a good fit.
 Some examples include: